 Ethiopia’s livestock population is the largest on the African continent.
 Livestock contribute to the livelihoods of 60–70 percent of Ethiopia’s population.
-Feed is fundamental to growth and sustainability in Ethiopia, yet there are major constraints limiting development of the livestock and poultry sector.
+Feed is fundamental to growth and sustainability in Ethiopia, yet there are major constraints limiting the development of the livestock and poultry sector.

 Project Activities and Approaches

-- Develop feed manufacturing enterprises
+- Developed feed manufacturing enterprises

-- Develop a sustainable forage production system
+- Developed a sustainable forage production system

-- Promote improved on-farm feeding practices
+- Promoted improved on-farm feeding practices

 - Established 12 commercial feed manufacturing enterprises and continued technical support to 13 feed previously established during FEED I. Trained 56 cooperative union staff and government experts on feed formulation and manufacturing.
 Sales through March 2016 was 15,568 MT, valued at almost USD 4 million.